 This time has given me so much.
 I think that’s one of the reasons I have become such a major proponent of meditation, and getting it to as many people as possible.

-My hope is that if I share my story of the journey through imperfections and ignorance, to where I am right now, I will be able to entice you to at least start the meditation practice on your own.
+I hope that if I share my story of the journey through imperfections and ignorance, to where I am right now, I will be able to entice you to at least start meditating now.

 I Want You To Start Meditating Now – At Least Start, That’s All